seanlikesred/flask-sheets-template-2024/README.md

 ## Testing

 Setup a separate Google Sheet to use as the test document.
 Note its identifier and set environment variable `GOOGLE_SHEETS_TEST_DOCUMENT_ID` accordingly, via the ".env" file.
 Setup the sheets in the same way you would set up the normal google sheet database.
-Also setup a "books" sheet with columns "id", "title", "author", "year", "created_at", and "updated_at".
+Also setup a "books" sheet with columns "id", "title", "author", "year", and "created_at".

 Run tests: